-Moreover, sometimes the computer is back to normal after the user restarts it and sometimes it again shows the same problem.
+Moreover, sometimes the computer returns to normal after the user restarts it, and sometimes it again shows the same problem.
 Many users of Windows 10 have reported this issue.

 - Your machine is currently running Windows 10

 - Restoro is compatible with your operating system.

 Recommended: To repair Windows Errors, use this software package; Restoro System Repair.
 This repair tool has been proven to identify and fix these errors and other Windows problems with very high efficiency.

 - Only your system and hardware are evaluated.